-If a complaint is accepted, a copy of the complaint, the advertisement and the responses are sent to the nine member Complaints Board (five public and four industry members).
+If a complaint is accepted, a copy of the complaint, the advertisement and the responses are sent to the Complaints Board.
 It will then determine whether the Codes of Practice have been breached and all parties will be informed of the outcome.
 A formal written decision is distributed to you, the parties and to the media.

 If a complaint is upheld, the advertiser, in accordance with self-regulatory principles, is required to immediately withdraw the advertisement.
 Additionally the media are similarly required not to publish or broadcast an advertisement which has been held by the Complaints Board to be in breach of the Codes of Practice.

 All Rulings and Decisions of the Complaints Board may be appealed on certain grounds.
 The main grounds are new evidence, the rules of natural justice were not followed, and the Decision was against the weight of evidence.
-Full details on appeals are available.
-Appeals must be made within 14 days of receipt of the written Decision.
+Visit this page for more details on appeals.